adobe/PIH/README.md

 ## Pretrained models

-We provide our pre-trained model (93M parameters) on *Artist Retouched Dataset* from this [link](https://adobe-my.sharepoint.com/:u:/p/kewang/EWx38imIw2NCqYHsWqlRjoYBjyQueSfCpnWsMphBqUuqng?e=vAgnb0) and put it in the folder.
+We provide our pre-trained model (93M parameters) on *Artist Retouched Dataset* from this [link](https://mgharbi-public.s3.us-west-2.amazonaws.com/pih/ckpt_g39.pth) and put it in the folder.

 ```
 ./pretrained/
 ```

-**Besides the model reported in the paper, we also provide a light-weight model (6M parameters), available at [link](https://adobe-my.sharepoint.com/personal/kewang_adobe_com/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fkewang%5Fadobe%5Fcom%2FDocuments%2FPIH%5Fcheckpoints&ga=1)**

 ---

 ## Demo

-We provide an interavtive demo host offline built with [PyGame](https://www.pygame.org/news)
+We provide an interactive demo host offline built with [PyGame](https://www.pygame.org/news)

 First, we install the dependencies: